 Before You Hire an Editor, Know What You Need

-When you start thinking about hiring a freelance editor, you need to decide what type of editing you need right now.
+Before you hire a freelance editor, you need to decide what type of editing you want right now.
 It’s also good to know what types of editing you’re going to want in the future; sometimes you can work with the same editor through the whole project, or you can at least work with people your editor refers you to.

 You need to know what type of editing you need because editors are not wizards.
-You can’t take a book you think isn’t quite there, hand it off to an editor, and get it back magicked into complete perfection.
+You can’t take a book you think isn’t quite there, hand it off to an editor, and get it magicked into complete perfection.
 Editors can help you improve your writing and hone your craft, but they can’t force absolute quality on you (even if they could, it wouldn’t really be your book afterward).
 The clearer you can be about the type of help you want, the better an editor can help you.
 An editor cannot effectively edit everything from commas to character arcs all in one go.
 That takes multiple passes over a manuscript, and you, the author, should be revising after each pass to make sure the piece stays true to what you want it to be.

-Writing a story or nonfiction piece means creating a path from beginning to end, and ideally that path will have scenic vistas and exciting sights to see along the way.
+Writing a story or nonfiction piece means creating a path from beginning to end, and ideally that path will have scenic vistas along the way.
 Editing involves trying to make that path clear and enjoyable for your reader.
 If you take the path-making metaphor a bit farther, you’ll understand why you can’t have someone do story-level developmental editing and sentence-level copyediting at the same time.
-You don’t hire a lumberjack to pull weeds; you don’t hire a golf-course divot-fixer to move boulders.
+You don’t hire a lumberjack to pull weeds; you don’t hire a golf-course manicurist to move massive boulders.
 Understand the task you want to hire out so you can hire the right person.

 Developmental Editing (Story Editing)